 - If an employer is subject to a collective bargaining agreement ("CBA"), is there a duty to bargain with respect to layoffs or furloughs? - o It depends on the language of the CBA.
 Many, if not most, CBAs have "management rights" provisions that expressly reserve the employer's right to conduct layoffs.
 In such cases, the employer would not have a duty to bargain over the decision to conduct a layoff in response to the coronavirus pandemic.
 If, however, the CBA is silent with respect to the employer's right to conduct layoffs, the employer may have a duty to bargain over such a decision.
-Likewise, a decisional bargaining duty may exist if the layoff is accompanied by other changes such as subcontracting or relocation of bargaining unit work. - Even if the employer has no duty to bargain over the decision to conduct the layoff, it may very well have a duty to bargain over the effects of any layoff or shutdown decision related to the coronavirus pandemic (and it is often prudent to engage in such bargaining even if arguments exist that it may not be required).
+Likewise, a decisional bargaining duty may exist if the layoff is accompanied by other changes such as subcontracting or relocation of bargaining unit work.

+Even if the employer has no duty to bargain over the decision to conduct the layoff, it may very well have a duty to bargain over the effects of any layoff or shutdown decision related to the coronavirus pandemic (and it is often prudent to engage in such bargaining even if arguments exist that it may not be required).
 Such bargaining may be accompanied by requests for information from the union.
-Employers have a corresponding duty to furnish the union, upon request, information that is relevant and reasonably necessary to enable the union to perform its function as the employees' bargaining representative, We have already seen proactive requests to bargain and requests for information from some unions in connection with the coronavirus pandemic. - Can an employer lay off or furlough union employees? - Again, this question requires an examination of the CBA provisions.
-Many CBAs contain detailed layoff procedures that provide for selection criteria, recall rights, continued benefits and retention of seniority for a period of time.
-Additionally, the CBA may outline one set of procedures and rights for permanent layoffs and another set for temporary layoffs (usually, but not always, granting greater flexibility to the employer with respect to temporary layoffs).
+Employers have a corresponding duty to furnish the union, upon request, information that is relevant and reasonably necessary to enable the union to perform its function as the employees' bargaining representative, We have already seen proactive requests to bargain and requests for information from some unions in connection with the coronavirus pandemic.